theruhullah/ruhulblog/trackingprotection.md

 In this example we see that badger has detected 14 *potential* trackers on this page, and has automatically blocked several of them.

-In reality, Forbes website has once of the *worst* load times of publishers, because it has tracking cookies from over 300 (last I checked) third party scripts.
+In reality, Forbes website has the *worst* load times of any publisher I've come across, because it has tracking cookies from over 300 (last I checked) third party scripts.

 I only receive a fraction of that because I also run: